aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

 nucleus, with file names `<root>_wcube_xx.cube`, where `xx` is the atom identifier from the complete atom list.
 The ONLY keyword restricts the integration to only certain atoms, given by their identifiers from the complete atom list.
+The `ONLY_RANGE` keyword can be used to specify a range of atoms to integrate (between `iat1.i` and `iat2.i`, both included).
+Several `ONLY` and `ONLY_RANGE` can be given in the same command.

 If the reference field is not a grid, HIRSHFELD carries out the integration using the selected [molecular mesh](/critic2/manual/misc/#c2-meshtype).
-In this case, WCUBE and ONLY cannot be used, and only the volume and the Hirshfeld atomic electron populations are calculated.
+In this case, `WCUBE`, `ONLY`, and `ONLY_RANGE` cannot be used, and only the volume and the Hirshfeld atomic electron populations are calculated.

 It is also possible to calculate the Hirshfeld overlap populations of scalar field $$f({\bf r})$$, defined as: